 When we arrived at Cas Cay the guide of the previous tour had mentioned to Frank that there was a lionfish in the area.
 Frank asked us all to keep an eye out while snorkeling so they could mark the lionfish’s current location.
 Lionfish are a non-native, invasive species and a serious threat to our local reefs.

 Everyone on the tour was listening to Frank while he pointed out various marine animals.
 I could hear him in the distance but I had slightly lagged behind the group, temporarily side tracked.
 I was looking for a lionfish!
 Moments later, I spot it hanging out next to a rock.
 I show it to Frank and then return to the regular scheduled program of leisurely snorkeling.
 Another V.I.
-Ecotours guide, named Sean, later catches the lionfish (see photo on the right).
+Ecotours guide, named Sean, later catches the lionfish.
 Great job Sean!

-After snorkeling we head back, board our kayaks and set off for an enjoyable paddle to the starting point on St. Thomas.
+After snorkeling we board our kayaks and set off for an enjoyable paddle back.
 At the V.I.
 Ecotours office Frank gives a post-tour talk.
 He reminds us of the importance of mangroves, encourages us to spread the word on protecting them and other natural resources, and sends us on our way.

 The Cas Cay/Mangrove Lagoon Marine Reserve & Wildlife Sanctuary is a valuable and interesting area of St. Thomas.
 It is worth exploring if you have any interest in nature, birds, marine life, eco-tourism, kayaking or just want to do a fun recreational/educational activity.
 Thank you to Frank and everyone at V.I.
 Ecotours.
-I had a terrific time and definitely won’t wait another 10 years before I do another tour of the lagoon!
+I had a terrific time and definitely will be back to do another tour of the lagoon!

 For more information about visiting the Mangrove Lagoon visit the V.I.
 Ecotours Website.